Other scientists and scholars' introductions, in full length,

 hidden years being brought out in the open, a gripping course is exposed

-acquaintances with: 1) Moses' political alliances by which he manages from his
+Moses' political alliances by which he manages from his exile to attack

-exile to attack Pharaoh Tuthmosis III; 2) Moses' from a military
+Pharaoh Tuthmosis III; 2) Moses' from a military view

-This promising pharaoh-prince, who with his in antiquity so very famous great
+pharaoh-prince, who with his in antiquity so very famous great and versatile

-and versatile talents should have become one of the most important rulers of
+talents should have become one of the most important rulers of Egypt - how

-Egypt - how could all this be lost to such an extent that even a mentioning
+could all this be lost to such an extent that even a mentioning of most of

-of most of these circumstances have been lost in his later biblical
+these circumstances have been lost in his later biblical reputation?

 . . .

-independent, astronomically verifiable checkpoints of the time of Moses -
+astronomically verifiable checkpoints of the time of Moses - among these are

-from Egypt took place these 79 years after the birth of Moses.
-The date of
+Egypt took place these 79 years after the birth of Moses.
+The date of this

 Exodus the first Easter was determined from the first full moon at the 14th